Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Introduction

-{\bf Technical Contributions:} 1) We rigorously characterize the global behavior---Eyring-Kramer type formula and Markov chain model reduction for metastability---of the heavy-tailed SGD with gradient clipping.
-We focus on the case where the loss function is in $\R^1$ with some (standard) simplifying assumptions on its geometry.
-Even with such assumptions, the proofs our theorems involve substantial technical challenges since the traditional tools for analyzing SGD fail in our context due to the adaptive nature of its dynamics and non-Gaussian distributional assumptions.
-Moreover, we believe that the technical ideas we developed in this paper lays the foundation for a fully general theory---Freidlin-Wentzell type sample path large deviations and metastability of general heavy-tailed stochastic processes---that can address the high-dimensional loss landscapes.
-2) We propose a novel computational strategy for improving the generalization performance of SGD by carefully injecting heavy-tailed noise.
-We test the proposed algorithm with deep learning tasks and confirm that it improves the generalization performance of SGD.
-This also suggests that the key phenomenon we characterize in our theory--- elimination of sharp local minima---manifests itself in real deep learning problems.
+{\bf Technical Contributions:} 1) We rigorously characterize the global behavior of the heavy-tailed SGD with gradient clipping.
+We first focus on the case where the loss function is in $\R^1$ with some simplifying assumptions on its geometry.
+Even with such assumptions, our theorem involves substantial technical challenges since the traditional tools for analyzing SGD fail in our context due to the adaptive nature of its dynamics and non-Gaussian distributional assumptions.
+For example, while the unclipped pure SGD can be analyzed by partitioning its trajectory at arrival times of large noises (as in \cite{pavlyukevich2005metastable} and \cite{imkeller2010first}), such an approach falls short in our context.
+Instead, we developed a set of delicate arguments for dealing with SGD's (near) regeneration structure and the return times to the local minima, as well as controlling the probability of atypical scenarios that would not arise in the unclipped case.
+Moreover, as evidenced by our $\R^d$ results in Appendix~\ref{sec: appendix Rd result}, the approach developed here is critical in extending the analysis to general loss landscapes.